adminion/off-the-record/README.md

 1) Load the default configuration (See [Default Configuration][] below)

 2) Load configuration overrides from a json file whos' name is the lowercased value of `NODE_ENV`.
-If `NODE_ENV` is not set, `development.json` will be used.
+If `NODE_ENV` is not set, `development.json` will be used (and silently created if not found).

     $ NODE_ENV=production off-the-record # "production.json" will be used